 Keith Lee’s Make-You-Happy Management System didn’t just come about overnight.
-Even though he graduated with a degree in Business Administration from the University of Puget Sound, he certainly didn’t learn it in college.
-It actually got its start out of a huge amount of frustration.
+Even though he graduated with a degree in Business Administration from the University of Puget Sound, he certainly didn’t learn this in college.
+It got its start out of a huge amount of frustration.
 Keith had become a slave to his business.
 It seemed like he was always responding to things and taking care of problems.
-He had no time for myself.
-It was not fun.
+He had no time for himself, and it certainly wasn’t fun.

 He thought some of the people at American Retail Supply liked playing pinball with his blood pressure.
 “Hey, we haven’t seen Keith’s face turn red for a while.
 Let’s bring him a problem and watch him turn red.”